featherweight/featherweight.github.io/_content/concept-actor-model.md

 An Actor may be a Subscriber, receiving messages on one or more Subscriber sockets.

-An Actor may be a Producer, pushing messages into a message queue.
+An Actor may be a Producer, pushing messages into one or more message queues.

-An Actor may be a Consumer, pulling messages from a message queue.
+An Actor may be a Consumer, pulling messages from one or more message queues.

 ### Connector
 An Actor Instance exposes its "Published API" as a conceptual document